Six

 Where Six Stands Today

-He calls the entirety of this storytelling journey Coddiwompling.
-It is a term Six learned from an Irish lady and it means "traveling with purpose toward a vague destination."
-This notion is at the heart of Spill the Water, and it's translated into an intentional, try-and-adjust-and-try-again orientation to a craft that fuels discovery, creativity, and, most importantly, vibrant, realized living.
+Six calls the entirety of this storytelling journey Coddiwompling.
+It is a term he learned from an Irish woman, and it means "traveling with purpose toward a vague destination."

 1990 (7 years old)